junxit/us-congress-bills-113/metadata.md

 - 2013-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7420)
 - 2013-12-03 — The title of the measure was amended.
 Agreed to without objection.
 - 2013-12-09 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2014-05-21 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2014-06-24 — Committee on Indian Affairs.
+Reported by Senator Tester without amendment.
+With written report No. 113-197.
+- 2014-06-24 — Committee on Indian Affairs.
+Reported by Senator Tester without amendment.
+With written report No. 113-197.
+- 2014-06-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 439.